pkpkpk/fress/readme.md

   - `:footer? true` option to automatically seal bytes off with footer
   - convenient when you have all data you want to write ahead of time.

 + `fress.api/read<readable, & opts> -> any`
   - takes bytes or bytestream and returns a single object read off the bytes
   - accepts same args as `create-reader` but reader creation is done for you

-+ `fress.api/read-batch<reader> -> Vec<any>`
-  - takes an existing reader and reads off everything it can, return a vector of its contents
-  - automatically handles thrown EOFs for you

 + `fress.api/read-all<(readable|reader), & options> -> Vec<any>`
-  - accepts reader, bytes, or bytestream, returns vector of contents
+  - accepts reader, bytes, or bytestream, reads off everything it can. returns vector of contents
   - accepts same options as reader
   - automatically handles thrown EOFs for you